What is a nursing record?

 - On admission, record the patient's visual acuity, blood pressure, pulse, temperature, and respiration, as well as the results of any tests.

-- State the diagnosis clearly, as well as any other problem the patient is currently experiencing.
+- Clearly state the diagnosis, as well as any other problems the patient is currently experiencing.

 - Record all medication given to the patient and sign the prescription sheet.